Stop-loss in Forex Trading

-The chart stop makes use of support and resistance levels by rendering your trade invalidated once the price breaks above either a support, or a resistance level.
+The chart stop makes use of support and resistance levels.
+By rendering your trade invalidated once the price breaks above either a support or a resistance level.
 Making sure to exit a trade as soon as possible after it has been invalidated means less risk to you as the trader.

 4. The time stop

-Some important things to keep in mind when putting in stop-loss orders are to avoid trading with very tight stop-loss orders as there is not much room allowed for volatility.
-Likewise, don’t order stop-loss on very wide positions as high volatility poses the risk of greater loss.
-Be flexible with the amount of pips risked during the trade, but also be sure to place your stop-loss in such a way that your trade will be invalidated in a certain situation.
+Firstly, avoid trading with very tight stop-loss orders as there is not much room allowed for volatility.
+Likewise, don’t place a stop-loss order on instruments with a very widespread as high volatility poses the risk of greater loss.
+Be flexible with the number of pips risked during the trade, but also be sure to place your stop-loss in such a way that your trade will be invalidated in a certain situation.

-While a stop-loss should not be regarded as a means to treat your trades as a gamble from which you can withdraw when the game isn’t playing out in your favour, it still is a valuable method used by traders that can be greatly beneficial once you get the hang of it.
+While a stop-loss should not be regarded as a means to treat your trades as a gamble from which you can withdraw when the game isn’t playing out in your favor, it still is a valuable method used by traders that can be greatly beneficial once you get the hang of it.